NU Bulldogs, Lady Bulldogs, Bullpups and Lady Bullpups

-The mascot of National University (NU) is the Bulldog.

 Team identity

 Team monikers

 Since the UAAP began in 1938, NU's mascot has been 'Butch' the Bulldog.

 National University is one of the eight UAAP member schools that participate in different sporting events of the University Athletic Association of the Philippines.
 Bulldog is the mascot of all the varsity teams participating in these sporting events.
 The official varsity team names sourced from the school's official student publications are as follows: